mui/material-ui/docs/data/material/guides/localization/localization.md

 ## RTL Support

-Right-to-left languages such as Arabic, Persian, or Hebrew are supported.
+Right-to-left languages such as Arabic, Persian, Hebrew, Kurdish, and others are supported.
 Follow [this guide](/material-ui/customization/right-to-left/) to use them.